gallizoltan/usercount/README.md

 A bot which counts users from all instances listed at [https://instances.social] then posts statistics to [Mastodon](https://github.com/tootsuite/mastodon).

-My copy is currently running at https://social.lou.lt/@mastodonusercount
+My copy is currently running at https://bitcoinhackers.org/@mastodonusercount

-This is a variation of the bot by @josefkenny: https://github.com/josefkenny/usercount

 ### Dependencies